rust-lang/rust-wiki-backup/Proposal-for-Lightweight-RFC-Process.md

 # Proposal: Lightweight RFC process

-In general, we'd like to ensure consensus among the core Rust team on all changes to the language.
-So, if you'd like to make a change, the single basic requirement is to document your proposal and discuss it as widely as you can.
+In general, we'd like to ensure consensus among the core Rust team on all changes to the language or major changes to the libraries and implementation.
+So, if you'd like to make such a change, the single basic requirement is to document your proposal and discuss it as widely as you can.
 The rest of this document describes the "official" procedure for doing this.